kkirtac/SimpleRpcServer/README.md

-SimpleProducerConsumer
+SimpleRpcServer
 ==================
-SimpleProducerConsumer is a multi-threaded C++ messaging example which is based on [RabbitMQ](https://www.rabbitmq.com/) project.
+SimpleRpcServer is a multi-threaded C++ messaging example which is based on [RabbitMQ](https://www.rabbitmq.com/) project.
 It combines an [RPC application](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) with [work queues (threads)](https://www.rabbitmq.com/tutorials/tutorial-two-python.html).
-The application builds a consumer queue with multiple channels (single channel for each distinct thread), consumes the queue with multiple threads and sends a single response with each thread.
+The application builds a consumer queue with multiple channels, consumes the queue with multiple threads (single channel for each thread) and sends a response with each thread.
 This project heavily depends on [SimpleAmqpClient](https://github.com/alanxz/SimpleAmqpClient).

 Installing
 ----------------